-115. It is generally accepted that the existence of a subsidiary company does not, of itself, constitute that subsidiary company a permanent establishment of its parent company.
+- 33. The present paragraph reproduces Article 5, paragraph 7 of the 2017 OECD Model Convention.
+The Commentary on the OECD text is as follows: - 115.
+It is generally accepted that the existence of a subsidiary company does not, of itself, constitute that subsidiary company a permanent establishment of its parent company.
 This follows from the principle that, for the purpose of taxation, such a subsidiary company constitutes an independent legal entity.
-Even the fact that the trade or business carried on by the subsidiary company is managed by the parent company does not constitute the subsidiary company a permanent establishment of the parent company.

-116. A parent company may, however, be found, under the rules of paragraphs 1, [5 or 6] of the Article, to have a permanent establishment in a State where a subsidiary has a place of business.
+Even the fact that the trade or business carried on by the subsidiary company is managed by the parent company does not constitute the subsidiary company a permanent establishment of the parent company. - 116.
+A parent company may, however, be found, under the rules of paragraphs 1 or 5 of the Article, to have a permanent establishment in a State where a subsidiary has a place of business.
 Thus, any space or premises belonging to the subsidiary that is at the disposal of the parent company [...] and that constitutes a fixed place of business through which the parent carries on its own business will constitute a permanent establishment of the parent under paragraph 1, subject to paragraphs 3 and 4 of the Article (see for instance, the example in paragraph 15 above).
-Also, under paragraph 5 [or 6], a parent will be deemed to have a permanent establishment in a State in respect of any activities that its subsidiary undertakes for it if the conditions of that paragraph are met (see paragraphs 82 to 99 above), unless these activities are limited to those referred to in paragraph 4 of the Article or unless paragraph 6/71 of the Article applies.

-117. The same principles apply to any company forming part of a multinational group so that such a company may be found to have a permanent establishment in a State where it has at its disposal [...] and uses premises belonging to another company of the group, or if the former company is deemed to have a permanent establishment under paragraph 5 [or 6] of the Article [...].
-The determination of the existence of a permanent establishment under the rules of paragraphs 1-or[, 5 or 6] of the Article must, however, be done separately for each company of the group.
+Also, under paragraph 5, a parent will be deemed to have a permanent establishment in a State in respect of any activities that its subsidiary undertakes for it if the conditions of that paragraph are met (see paragraphs 82-99 above), unless these activities are limited to those referred to in paragraph 4 of the Article or unless paragraph 6 of the Article applies. - 117.
+The same principles apply to any company forming part of a multinational group so that such a company may be found to have a permanent establishment in a State where it has at its disposal [...] and uses premises belonging to another company of the group, or if the former company is deemed to have a permanent establishment under paragraph 5 of the Article [...].
+The determination of the existence of a permanent establishment under the rules of paragraphs 1 or 5 of the Article must, however, be done separately for each company of the group.
 Thus, the existence in one State of a permanent establishment of one company of the group will not have any relevance as to whether another company of the group has itself a permanent establishment in that State.